c4milo/cfpurger/README.md

 # cfpurger
-A 2 hour project that checks a given URL for changes in its HTML document, if it finds any it then purges Cloudflare's cache for the given site.
+Small tool that checks a given URL for changes in its HTML document, if it finds any, it then purges Cloudflare's cache for the given site.

 ## Usage
 ```shell